lilt/tmgmt_lilt/README.md

 ------------

-Use the [GitHub project](http://github.com/lilt/tmgmt_lilt) for code contributions, bug reports, feature requests, etc. If you'd like to contibute to the module, you can use [this project](https://github.com/lilt/lilt_drupal_env) as a self-contained development environment.
+Use the [GitHub project](http://github.com/lilt/tmgmt_lilt) for code contributions, bug reports, feature requests, etc. If you'd like to contribute to the module, you can use [this project](https://github.com/lilt/lilt_drupal_env) as a self-contained development environment.